 Figures 17f and 17g demonstrate that the 1-D model AK135, which was constructed to fit regional travel times on average, fits the empirical path anomalies better than PREM, which displays a bias of about 4 sec at distances less than 1500 km.
 This is largely due to thin crust in PREM (~20 km after the ocean was removed for continental application).
-The travel times from AK135 are also biased, but at a lower level than PREM, and the distance trend is less severe.
-The pattern of bias for CUB2.0\EMP reflects the bias in AK135, probably because of the reliance of the empirical $v_s$ to $v_p$ conversion on AK135.
-The travel times from the two 3-D models that have been converted to $v_p$ with the theoretical conversion (CUB2.0\TH, AK135+CRUST5.1+S20A) are much less biased.
-This is one of the reasons for our preference for the theoretical $v_s$ to $v_p$ conversion.
-We will, thereforem, not consider CUB2.0\EMP in the location exercises below.
+The pattern of bias for CUB2.0_EMP reflects the bias in AK135, probably because of the reliance of the empirical v_s to v_p conversion on AK135.
+The travel times from the two 3-D models that have been converted to v_p with the thermoelastic conversion (CUB2.0_TH, AK135+CRUST5.1+S20A) are much less biased.
+This is one of the reasons for our preference for the thermoelastic v_s to v_p conversion.
+We will, therefore, not consider CUB2.0_EMP in the location exercises below.

 The fit to the geographical pattern of empirical phase path anomalies is revealed in the standard deviation shown in Figure 17g.
 The 3-D models all fit better than the 1-D models.
-CUB2.0\TH has only a slightly smaller standard deviation than CUB2.0\EMP.
-CUB2.0\TH fits the pattern of empirical phase path anomalies somewhat better than AK135+CRUST5.1+S20A.
-This is a promising because CUB2.0\TH was built by perturbing AK135+CRUST5.1+S20A.
+CUB2.0_TH has only a slightly smaller standard deviation than CUB2.0_EMP, but both fit the pattern of empirical phase path anomalies somewhat better than AK135+CRUST5.1+S20A.
+This is a promising because CUB2.0_TH was built by perturbing AK135+CRUST5.1+S20A.
 This perturbation was accomplished by introducing many regional group speed measurements in the attempt to improve lateral and, more importantly, vertical resolution in the resulting model (e.g., Figure 7).
-There was no guarantee that this procedure would produce a $v_p$ model that would improve the fit to regional P-phases, but these results establish that it has.
-This points the way to future advancements in $v_s$ models providing further improvements in regional location capabilities.
+There was no guarantee that this procedure would produce a v_p model that would improve the fit to regional P-phases, but these results establish that it has.
+This points the way to future advancements in v_s models providing further improvements in regional location capabilities.